Direction for Detection: A Survey of Automated Vulnerability Detection and all of its Pain Points: Introduction

 \section{Introduction}

-Traditionally, vulnerability detection relied on manual code reviews and security audits, practices that are both labor-intensive and time-consuming.
+Traditionally, vulnerability detection relied on manual code reviews and security audits, both labor-intensive and time-consuming practices.
 However, in the past decade, researchers have developed increasingly sophisticated approaches to automate this process.
-Automated Vulnerability Detection (AVD) now represents a potentially transformative advancement in software security, aiming to identify and support the remediation of security flaws before they reach the codebase.
-Due to rapid advancements in the field, initiatives such as DARPA’s Cyber Grand Challenge~(CGC) in 2016~\cite{CGC} and more recently the Artificial Intelligence Cyber Challenge~(AIxCC) in 2024~\cite{AIxCC} have sought to catalyze this change, pushing AVD from research prototypes to practical solutions ready for production.
+Automated Vulnerability Detection~(AVD) now represents a potentially transformative advancement in software security, aiming to identify and support the remediation of security flaws within codebases.

-This work systematizes current approaches in AVD in response to growing complexity and fragmentation within the field.
-As AVD research has evolved swiftly from rule-based methods~\cite{flawfinder_gh, rats_gh} to sophisticated machine learning~\citeSok{vuldeepecker_2018, devign_2019} and language model-driven techniques~\citeSok{vulberta_2022, linevul_2022, zhou2024_llm}, the field has become increasingly divided, with studies often focused on isolated tasks, limited language support, and inconsistent evaluation methodologies.
-For example, prior works have noted the variability in dataset quality~\citeSurv{guo2023survey_dataset_quality} and poor open science practices~\citeSurv{survey_openscience}.
-Overall, this rapid progress, while impressive, has potentially led the field away from a unified approach and hindered AVD’s broader applicability in real-world software development, risking misalignment with the ultimate goal of proactive and reliable security integration.
-We aim to systematically investigate this by answering the following research questions:

-\begin{rqenum} \item \textit{How is current AVD research distributed across its core components: solved task, expected input, used approach, performed evaluation, and reported performance?} \item \textit{What key areas should future research target to bridge the gap in the practical applicability of AVD throughout software development?} \end{rqenum}

-To answer the research questions, we conduct a systematization of the literature in the field of AVD, consolidate the current state of the art based on the core components of AVD, and perform a meta-analysis of reported performance.

-Our findings after analyzing 79 AVD articles and 17 empirical studies reveal that, despite notable progress, the AVD field faces substantial obstacles that limit its practical applicability.
-AVD research remains overly narrow, with a significant portion of studies focused on binary classification tasks at the function level--representing 89.9\% of reviewed articles.
-While this may serve as a practical starting point, it lacks the depth needed for real-world applications, as it limits developers' ability to gain specific insights into vulnerability types or pinpoint their exact location within the code.
-Furthermore, AVD research remains heavily centered on C and C++, leaving out languages with high vulnerability incidences, such as PHP, highlighting a gap in current AVD focus.
-This restricted scope has contributed to a declining trend in the detection of new vulnerabilities; only 10.2\% of articles published since 2021 report new vulnerabilities, a sharp decline from 46.7\% in earlier publications.